 It’s Saturday afternoon and you’ve got two hours to spare.
 You head to your sewing space to get started on a new project but you’re just not sure if you’ll have enough fabric (or time) for your crafty endeavors.
 Enter The Spoonflower Quick-Sew Project Book.
-Whether you have a swatch, fat quarter or an undisclosed amount of fabric that you’d prefer to not share (we promise this is a judge-free zone!), our newest book written by Spoonflower designer Anda Corrie will help you bust through your fabric stash, one project at a time.
-If you’ve mastered the art of design with the The Spoonflower Handbook, The Spoonflower Quick-Sew Project Book is what your collection needs.
+Whether you have a swatch, fat quarter or an undisclosed amount of fabric that you’d prefer to not share (we promise this is a judge-free zone!), our newest book written by Spoonflower artist Anda Corrie will help you bust through your fabric stash, one project at a time.
+If you’ve mastered the art of design with The Spoonflower Handbook, The Spoonflower Quick-Sew Project Book is what your collection needs.

 Today we’re highlighting one of the 30+ stash-friendly projects featured in the book, the DIY sunglasses case.
 There is a lot you can make with an 8″ square of fabric and this project takes just two of them.
 When we’re out of ideas but itching to sew, we always turn to zipper pouches.
 We love them for all the possibilities of fabric, shape and construction–not to mention print/zipper/lining color combinations.
-Be sure to check out the nine ways you can customize your case with some help from the Spoonflower community.
+Be sure to check out the 9 ways you can customize your case with some help from the Spoonflower community.

 1. Trim the selvage of the swatches until you have two 8″ squares.
 Cut the lining fabric in half so you have two 8″ wide x 4″ tall rectangles.